-In Salem, WaterWatch advocates before the legislature, relevant agencies and commissions and the governor for healthy rivers and to reform the antiquated laws and policies that degrade our waterways.
+In Salem, WaterWatch advocates before the legislature, relevant agencies and commissions, and the governor for healthy rivers and to reform antiquated laws and policies that degrade our waterways.

 2023 Oregon Legislative Recap: Despite the tumult, Oregon's rivers come out ahead!

-The 2023 Republican Senate walk out upended Oregon’s democratic law making process.
-The walk out caused delay, frustration, and undermined transparency in government.
-After six weeks of not showing up for work, Republican senators returned just a few days before the 2023 session ended.
-By then, there was too little time to address the backlog in a transparent and inclusive manner, the result being that many bills that should have had robust public debate ended up being stuffed into broad omnibus bills for passage.
+The 2023 Republican Senate walkout upended Oregon's democratic law making process.
+The walkout caused delay, frustration, and undermined transparency in government.
+After six weeks of not showing up for work, Republican senators returned just a few days before the end of the 2023 session.
+By then there was too little time to address the backlog in a transparent and inclusive manner, with the result being that many bills that should have had robust public debate ended up being stuffed into broad omnibus bills for passage.

-Despite the dysfunction and high drama, Oregon’s rivers and waters did well in this session.
-Several commonsense proposals that had been stalled for years by shortsighted opposition finally passed into law. there were many gains for Oregon’s rivers, including important policy wins and new state capacities for smarter and more sustainable water management.
-And, thankfully, most of the harmful proposals – and there were many – never became law.
+Despite the dysfunction and high drama, Oregon's rivers and waters did well in this session.
+Several common sense proposals that had been stalled for years by shortsighted opposition were finally passed into law.
+There were a number gains for Oregon's rivers, including important policy wins and new state capacities for smarter and more sustainable water management.
+Thankfully, most of the harmful proposals — and there were many — never became law.

 POLICY GAINS FOR OREGON'S RIVERS AND STREAMS:

-Addressing harmful Algal Blooms - HB 2467: Harmful algal blooms (HABS) are increasing in Oregon, due to human activity and climate change.
+Addressing Harmful Algal Blooms — HB 2467: Harmful algal blooms (HABS) are increasing in Oregon due to human activity and climate change.
 HABs pose significant risks to human and animal health, river dependent economies and freshwater ecosystems.
-Oregon’s new law declares harmful algal blooms to be a threat to safe drinking water and a menace to public health and welfare, and it directs agencies to identify susceptible water bodies, and, importantly, to identify sources that contribute to occurrence of harmful algal blooms.
+Oregon's new law declares harmful algal blooms to be a threat to safe drinking water and a menace to public health and welfare, and directs agencies to identify susceptible water bodies, and to identify sources that contribute to occurrence of harmful algal blooms.

-CAFO limitations - SB 85: WaterWatch and its conservation allies have worked for years to reform CAFO regulations, which have significant water footprints.
-Oregon’s new law requires a water supply plan for CAFOs to ensure they have legal access to water for all estimated water needs of the CAFO.
-The bill will also close a massive loophole by limiting use of the “stockwatering” exemption from permit requirements for groundwater to 12,000 gallons per day for new CAFOs (previously unlimited).
+CAFO Limitations — SB 85: WaterWatch and its conservation allies have worked for years to reform CAFO regulations, which have significant water footprints.
+Oregon's new law requires a water supply plan for CAFOs to ensure they have legal access to water for all estimated water needs of the CAFO.
+The bill will also close a massive loophole by limiting use of the "stockwatering" exemption from permit requirements for groundwater to 12,000 gallons per day for new CAFOs (it was previously unlimited).

 Lake Abert — HB 3099: WaterWatch and our conservation allies have long worked to bring state attention to the water issues plaguing the Lake Abert watershed — Oregon's only hypersaline lake, and a critical ecosystem for migratory birds on the Pacific Flyway as well as local birds such as the snowy plover.
 The 2023 legislature took note and funded a collaborative tasked with addressing the ecological needs of Lake Abert and the whole Chewaucan River basin, among other things.
 This is a step forward in moving towards sustainable water management and restoration of this Oregon jewel in peril.